Slaven Bilić: Personal life

-Along with his native Croatian, Bilić is fluent in German, Italian and English, while he also holds a degree in law.
-He also plays rhythm guitar (his favourite being the red Gibson Explorer) and is a member of Croatian rock band Rawbau.
-In 2008, the band recorded a song for Croatia's performance at Euro 2008 called "Vatreno ludilo" (Fiery Madness).
+Along with his native Croatian, Bilić is fluent in German, Italian and English.
+He holds a degree in law.
+He plays rhythm guitar and is a member of Croatian rock band Rawbau.
+In 2008, the band recorded a song for Croatia's performance at Euro 2008 called Vatreno ludilo (Fiery Madness).

 Since early childhood, Bilić has been suffering from a slight stammer, which he has learned to control as he grew older.